ManuelZierl/hum/README.md

 | docs/push-contract.md | Push notification contract details |
 | docs/ui-previews | UI component previews |

+## Storybook & Mobile Development

+Storybook (`apps/storybook`) uses React 19 and Vite 5.
+All Storybook packages are pinned to version 8.6.14 to keep internal imports stable.
+Vite aliases map `react-native` to `react-native-web` and point `@mchat/*` workspace packages to their `src/` folders so stories can import components directly.

+Add new stories using [Component Story Format](https://storybook.js.org/docs/react/api/csf) under `apps/storybook/storybook/stories`.
+Legacy `storiesOf` stories should be renamed to `*.skip` to keep the indexer clean.

+When running Storybook you may see peer warnings from `react-native-web` expecting React 18; these are safe to ignore while using React 19.

 ## Contributing Flow

 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
 In short: fork the repo, create a branch, commit your changes, and open a pull request for review.